fchavonet/full_stack-flask_shop_template/README.md

 5. You can also download and run the included demo (G-Side Shop):

-- Download the ready-to-use archive: [demo-gside.zip](./assets/files/demo-gside.zip).
+- Download the ready-to-use archive: <a href="https://github.com/fchavonet/web-flask_shop_template/raw/main/assets/files/demo-gside.zip" download>demo-gside.zip</a>.
 - Extract it where you want to test the project.
 - Start the server as usual to explore the sample store, G-Side Shop, a fictional G-Shock® boutique.